osrf-migration/srcsim-wiki/system_setup.md

-# Setting up a system to run SRCSIM #
+# Setting up a system to run SRCSim #

-This tutorial will walk you through the setup required to make a computer ready to run SRCSIM.
+This tutorial will walk you through the setup required to make a computer ready to run SRCSim.
 For more information about recommended and minimum requirements see the [System Requirements](https://bitbucket.org/osrf/srcsim/wiki/system_requirements) page.

-## Install Dependencies
+## Binary installation

-1. Install Gazebo7
+1. Install the Gazebo package repository

     1. Add the Gazebo7 repository